OfficeDev/office-js-docs-pr/docs/outlook/extension-module-outlook-add-ins.md

 #Module extension Outlook add-ins
-Integrate your Outlook add-in with Outlook's navigation bar

 Module extension add-ins appear in the Outlook navigation bar, right alongside mail, tasks, and calendars.
 A module extension is not limited to using mail and appointment information;